 The International Association for Cognitive Semiotics (IACS, founded 2013) aims at establishing cognitive semiotics as a trans-disciplinary study of meaning.
 More information on the International Association for Cognitive Semiotics can be found at http://iacs.dk

-The IACS conference series seeks to gather together scholars and scientists in semiotics, linguistics, philosophy, cognitive science, psychology and related fields, who wish to share their research on meaning and contribute the interdisciplinary dialogue.
+The IACS conference series seeks to gather together scholars and scientists in semiotics, linguistics, philosophy, cognitive science, psychology and related fields, who wish to share their research on meaning and contribute to the interdisciplinary dialogue.

 Topics of the conference include (but are not limited to):

 - Biological and cultural evolution of human cognitive specificity

 - Communication across cultural barriers

 - Evolutionary perspectives on altruism